The Wright Company Factory

 Please see below for information about monthly tours and social media tips.

 The Wright Company factory is closed to the public now except for special tours once a month.
-But work is underway toward the goal of opening it to visitors as a unit of the Dayton Aviation Heritage National Historical Park.
+But work is underway to open it to visitors as a unit of the Dayton Aviation Heritage National Historical Park.

 The factory is located on the former Delphi Home Avenue plant in Dayton, Ohio.
 The Wright Company factory was the first in America built for the purpose of manufacturing airplanes.
 Once restored and open to the public, the factory will complete the story of the Wright brothers’ invention, development and commercialization of the airplane in Dayton.

-Wilbur Wright (1867-1912) and his brother Orville (1871-1948) built their first experimental airplanes in the back of their bicycle shop at 1127 W. Third St. They incorporated the Wright Company in November 1909.
-The company operated temporarily in rented space until Building 1 was completed in 1910.
+Wilbur Wright (1867-1912) and his brother Orville (1871-1948) built their first experimental airplanes in the back of their bicycle shop at 1127 W. Third St. They formed the Wright Company in November 1909.
+The company operated briefly in rented space until Building 1 was completed in 1910.
 Building 2 was erected in 1911.

-The Wright Company produced 13 different models of airplanes, and it introduced industrial aviation to several individuals who later became prominent in aviation manufacturing.
+The Wright Company produced approximately 120 airplanes in 13 different models.
+It introduced industrial aviation to several individuals who later became aviation leaders.
 Among them were Frank H. Russell (1878–1947) and Grover C. Loening (1888–1976).
-Altogether, the factory turned out approximately 120 aircraft between 1910 and 1915, when Orville sold his interest in the company following Wilbur’s death in 1912.
+Orville sold his interest in the company in 1915, following Wilbur’s death in 1912.

 General Motors acquired Dayton-Wright in September of 1919, but GM didn’t stay in the airplane business.
 In 1922, GM began to sell a steering wheel invented by Dayton-Wright engineer Harvey D. Geyer, a former Wright Company employee.
 Geyer’s steering wheel used a new manufacturing process to produce a superior wheel.
 The product was so successful that GM formed a new division around it—the Inland Manufacturing Division.
 The division started in the original Wright Company buildings but quickly expanded.